Tips for New NIH Research Grant Applicants

 - Know the literature, issues, questions, and controversies in your area.

 - Avoid overlap with already funded research.
 RePORTER is a searchable database of federally (including NCCAM-) funded biomedical research projects.

-- Discuss your ideas with the NCCAM Program Officer responsible for your area of scientific interest.
+- Discuss your ideas with the NCCAM Program Director responsible for your area of scientific interest.

 - Establish your independence as an investigator through publishing articles.

 - Enlist collaborators and include letters of commitment that clearly spell out the collaborations in your proposal.